11, Food at our camps

 Food on long-range projects – If our teams venture out for projects away from our established camps, simple light weight hiking food is used.
 Meals are planned in advance and the food is packed and carried out by the volunteers.

-Food during the hiking week (Operations team and 6-week placements) – Light weight/quick cooking food and camping stoves are provided.
+Food during the hiking week (6 and 8-week placements) – Light weight/quick cooking food and camping stoves are provided.

 An average day – Our work days usually start with a breakfast of porridge or cereal with plenty of tea and coffee.
 The teams prepare lunch and food for breaks and take it with them to the work sites.
 This includes sandwiches, fruit and biscuits as well as hot drinks.
 The teams have their main meal together in the evenings at around 19:00.
 Usually meat and fish are on the menu about 3 or 4 times each week, but vegetarian/vegan alternatives are always available.